Home Hindu Wedding The Ceremony Item List Auspicious Time Testimonials Links Contact

 • Ponkhana (Welcome)

-Under the instruction of the priest the groom is received humbly by the Bride's parents and close members of the families greet each other.
-The Bride's mother and other ladies welcome the Groom and escort him to the mandap.
+The groom is received by the Bride's parents and other members of the family.
 The Bridegroom steps on a clay pot which represents the world.
+The Bride's mother escorts the Bridegroom to the mandap.

 • Ganesh Pooja